It is our pleasure to present the Annual Report of the company for the

 The information required under Section 217 (2A) of the Companies Act,

-is available for inspection by the members at the Registered Office of the Company during business hours on working days up to the date of the ensuing
+inspection by the members at the Registered Office of the company

+during business hours on working days up to the date of the ensuing

 Annual General Meeting.
-If any member is interested in obtaining a copy thereof, such member may write to the Company
+If any member is interested in obtaining a copy

+there of, such member may write to the Company Secretary, whereupon a

 26. SUBSIDIARY COMPANIES

-Ministry of Corporate Affairs, Government of India, vide its circular
+Ministry of Corporate Affairs, Government of India and Section 136 of

-Annual Reports and other particulars of its subsidiary companies
+the Annual Reports and other particulars of its subsidiary companies

-along with the Annual Report of the Company required u/s 212 of the Companies
+along with the Annual Report of the company, the Annual Reports of the

-India Pvt.
-Ltd. and (6) Dirk Pozzocrete (MP) Pvt.
+Industries Pvt.
+Ltd. and (5) Dirk India Pvt.
 Ltd. are not attached with

 this Annual Report.
-However, a statement giving certain
+However, a statement giving certain information as

 The financial statements of the subsidiary Companies are kept for

-inspection by the shareholders at the Corporate (Head) Office of the
+inspection by the shareholders at the Registered Office of the company

-Company.
-The Company shall provide free of cost, the copy of the financial
+The company shall provide free of cost, the copy of the financial

-statements of its subsidiary companies to the shareholders
+statements of its subsidiary companies to the shareholders upon their